alessiatovo/LUS_first_midterm_project_unitn/final_project/README.md

 `export PYTHONPATH=/path/where/rnn_slu/is:$PYTHONPATH`.

-Script ./script.py <number parameter> is foundamental to generate documents necessary to build the RNN model, like word lexicon document, label lexicon document, validation and train set.
+Script ./script.py _parameter_ is foundamental to generate documents necessary to build the RNN model, like word lexicon document, label lexicon document, validation and train set.
-The parameter is the size of the validation set and consequently of the train set.
+The parameter, that must be a number is the size of the validation set and consequently of the train set.
 Best performance is given with 10.

 (Following scripts may take long time, like ~ 40 minutes)